 While an unprecedented global pandemic is a circumstance with no well-studied research to guide us, we want to share five valuable principles for educators to consider as they get through this challenging time with their students.
 This resource was developed by Jennifer Folsom, the Lead Learning Architect for the Making Sense of SCIENCE project at WestEd.

-Just like our in-person Statway and Quantway courses, our fully online offerings promote collaborative learning with engaging, real-world curriculum.
-They also establish a sense of community and belonging for studnets while providing faculty with real-time student social-emotional and engagement data to inform teaching.
-Learn more…
+Just like our in-person Quantway and Statway courses, our fully online offerings promote collaborative learning with engaging, real-world curriculum.
+They also establish a sense of community and belonging for students while providing faculty with real-time student social-emotional and engagement data to inform teaching.
+Learn more.

 Support for Network Institutions Already Teaching Statway and Quantway